-A year after the autopsy, on 27th October 2014, a further version of the pathology report was issued.
-This incorporated all previous comments and concluded that the cause of death was than less certain: “…there are also findings present highly suggestive of drowning.
-A head injury of this severity would have been rapidly fatal however death is rarely instantaneous and drowning could have been the terminal event”.
+A year after the autopsy, on 27 October 2014, a further version of the pathology report was issued.
+This incorporated all previous comments and concluded that the cause of death was than less certain:

 So now there are two official causes of death, a head injury and (perhaps) drowning afterwards.
 It should be noted that the head injury was of such severity that half of the top part of the skull and brain were both missing, and the body had to be identified using dental records.